Jordan-Pierce/CoralNet-Toolbox/docs/usage.md

 ### Video Playback Controls
 When a video is loaded, additional playback controls appear:
-- **Play/Pause**: Toggle video playback
+- **Play / Pause**: Toggle video playback
 - **Stop**: Stop playback and return to paused state
-- **Step Back/Forward**: Move one frame at a time (disabled during playback)
+- **Step Back / Forward**: Move one frame at a time (disabled during playback)
-- **Jump to First/Last Frame**: Jump to the beginning or end of the video
+- **Jump to First / Last Frame**: Jump to the beginning or end of the video
-- **Jump to Previous/Next Annotated Frame**: Navigate between frames with annotations
+- **Jump to Previous / Next Annotated Frame**: Navigate between frames with annotations
-- **Jump to Previous/Next Keyframe**: Navigate between marked keyframe frames
+- **Jump to Previous / Next Keyframe**: Navigate between marked keyframe frames
 - **Seek Slider**: Scrub through video frames with visual feedback
   - Red tick marks indicate frames with annotations
   - Gold tick marks indicate keyframe frames
   - <kbd>Ctrl</kbd> + <kbd>Hover</kbd>: Preview frame at cursor position
   - <kbd>Ctrl</kbd> + <kbd>Click</kbd>: Jump to frame directly
-- **Keyframe Toggle**: Star button to mark/unmark the current frame as a keyframe
+- **Keyframe Toggle**: Star button to mark / unmark the current frame as a keyframe
   - Keyframes appear as gold tick marks on the slider
   - Useful for marking important frames for review or processing
 - **Frame Counter**: Displays current frame number and total frame count

 ## Label Window
 - **Move Label**: <kbd>Right-Click</kbd> and drag to reorder labels in the window
-- **Label Visibility**: Each label has a checkbox to show/hide annotations of that label
+- **Label Visibility**: Each label has a checkbox to show / hide annotations of that label
   - Hidden labels retain their data and can be shown again at any time
   - Transparency slider affects all labels (both visible and hidden)